Truncated expansion of $\zeta_{p^n}$ in the $p$-adic Mal'cev-Neumann field: Introduction

 \section{Introduction}

 Fix an odd prime $p$.
 Let $\Phi_{p^n}(T)$ be the $p^n$-th cyclotomic polynomial.
 The harmonic number $H_k$ is the special value of the partial sum $\sum_{n=1}^{k}\frac{1}{n^s}$ of the Riemann $\zeta$ series at $s=1$.
 It serves as a bridge between the theory of combinatorics and number theory.
-In this article, we provide a $\mathrm{mod}\ p$ harmonic number identity using the $r$-restricted Stirling number of the second kind, which also encodes the congruence properites of the $r$-restricted Stirling numbers of the second kind.
-This harmonic number identity appears naturally in the truncated expansion of $\zeta_{p^n}$ in the $p$-adic Mal'cev-Neumann field $\bbL_p$, and we use it to establish the $\frac{2}{p^{n-2}(p-1)}$-truncated expansion of $\zeta_{p^n}$.
-Moreover, as an application of the truncated expansion of $\zeta_{p^n}$, for $m\geq 3$ and $p\geq 5$, we construct the uniformizers $\pi_p^{m,1}$ of the false Tate curve extension $\bbK_{p}^{m,1}=\bbQ_p(\zeta_{p^m}, p^{1/p})$ of $\bbQ_p$.
+In this article, we provide an instant of these phenomenons.
+More precisely, on one hand, we provide a $\mathrm{mod}\ p$ harmonic number identity using the $r$-restricted Stirling number of the second kind, which also encodes the congruence properites of the $r$-restricted Stirling numbers of the second kind; on the other hand, this harmonic number identity appears naturally in the truncated expansion of $\zeta_{p^n}$ in the $p$-adic Mal'cev-Neumann field $\bbL_p$, and we use it to establish the $\frac{2}{p^{n-2}(p-1)}$-truncated expansion of $\zeta_{p^n}$, which will be used to construct the uniformizer of the false-Tate curve extension of $\bbQ_p$ in \cite{WYInPre}.